 The department offers courses across all areas of the world and temporal time periods.
 Courses are offered in the areas of African, Asian, European, Latin American, Middle East, and United States history.
 Courses are often integrative and are constantly updated to reflect new areas of interest and faculty expertise.
 CSUSB’s history department is one of the few in the country to offer an undergraduate degree in Public and Oral History.

-The History department also contributes to the Anthropology department’s Museum Studies Certificate, the B.A.
+The History department also offers an M.A. in History, an Egyptology Certificate, and a Museum Studies Certificate.
+It also contributes to the B.A.
 Social Sciences program, the B.A. in Liberal Studies, and the M.A. in Social Sciences.
-We are presently designing an M.A. in History, yet may continue to participate, albeit at a much less integral role, in the M.A.
-Social Sciences.
 We also offer key courses in the GE program.
 History courses also are part of the American Studies, Asian Studies, Ethnic Studies, Gender and Sexuality Studies, Islamic and Middle Eastern Studies, Latin American Studies, and Native Nations programs.